 This is a wildguppy which is endemic to the same region as the micropoecilia bifurca.
 It's also imported as a micropoecilia species.
 In some way the bodyshape does show similarities to the micropoecilia species but it's determined a wild wingei by professor Schartl in August 2010.
 Despite of the fact that professor Schartl determined this strain as being a wingei, it doesn't actually have any resemblence to any kind of poecilia wingei in my opnion.
 Before this determination it has been considered a poecilia reticulata.
 Anyways, I leave this up to each one of you how you like to call this fish.

 In 2012 I got a group of venezuelan wildguppies donated by Ronald Bosma.
 It concerned a group of extended doubleswords.
 The original group (F0) had been collected by Frans Vermeulen in Venezuela.
 He's dutch but moved over to Aruba.

 The third recognized order of wildguppies is named poecilia obscura.
 Also known as oropuche guppy.
 This strain is to be found in the oropuche river system in North-eastern Trinidad.
-But also in other river streams like Rio L'Ebranche, Rio Seco, Rio Mature, Rio Quare and Rio La Seiva.
+But also in other river streams like Rio L'Ebranche, Rio Seco, Rio Matura, Rio Quare and Rio La Seiva.
 The two last mentioned are part of the Oropuche river system.